 —Daniel Schultz, Project Administrator at ChildObesity180 at Tufts University

 - Summer orientation and training: One week with all corps members from around the country, with hands-on learning on topics including food and nutrition education, gardening and cooking with students, classroom management, culturally responsive teaching practices, and understanding school food policies.

-- Local and regional trainings: After you head back to your communities, you’ll be trained by local leaders throughout the year, honing your skills as teachers, gardeners, community organizers and project managers.
+- Local and regional trainings: After you head back to your communities, you’ll be trained by local leaders and state staff throughout the year, honing your skills as educators, gardeners, community organizers, and project managers.